 Kathy Morrison and Meg Kassabaum

-Experience with Anthropology Department/history of anthropology, visual design skills
+- Experience with Anthropology Department/history of anthropology

 Until recently, this storied history was documented in a series of photographs of emeritus professors in the third floor Academic Wing hallway; however, this display left out the contributions of many other important individuals and downplayed the role of current scholars in building upon the work of its pioneers to chart new paths for understanding what it means to be human.
-The graduate assistant for the Exhibiting Anthropology@Penn Project would work with curators, faculty, staff, and students within the Department to develop a new exhibit that more appropriately encapsulates the past, present, and future of Anthropology at Penn.
+The graduate assistant(s) for the Exhibiting Anthropology@Penn Project would continue the work done prior to the Covid-19 pandemic to develop a new exhibit that more appropriately encapsulates the past, present, and future of Anthropology at Penn.